boltops-tools/lono/README.md

 [3]: https://codeclimate.com/repos/51d7f1407e00a4042c010ab4/badges/5273fe6cdb5a13e58554/gpa.png
 [4]: https://codeclimate.com/repos/51d7f1407e00a4042c010ab4/feed

 Lono is a tool to help you manage your CloudFormation templates.
 Lono handles the entire CloudFormation lifecyle.
-It helps you craft the templates and then provisions of the infrastructure.
+It helps you craft the templates and then provision the infrastructure.

 * Lono generates CloudFormation templates based on ERB ruby templates in `yaml` format.
 * Lono takes simple env-like files and generates the CloudFormation parameter files.